-Yesterday, we (Em & Lo) answered Fraidy Cat’s question about how to get over being terrified of visiting the gynecologist, as two women who’ve had some experience on the receiving end of a speculum.
-Today, actual-gynecologist Dr. Kate tries to further allay Fraidy’s fears as a woman who’s spent her career on the giving end.
+As two women who’ve had some experience on the receiving end of a speculum, we offered some advice to one reader about how to get over her fear of visiting a gynecologist.
+Below, actual-gynecologist Dr. Kate tries to further allay her fears as a woman who’s spent her career on the giving end.

-- Specify your fear.
 Think about what you’re actually afraid of.
 Is it pain?
 The exam will likely be uncomfortable, but if you’ve had intercourse before, a pelvic exam shouldn’t cause pain.
 (If it does, TELL THE GYNO, so she can adjust what’s she’s doing.)
-Is it what the gyno may find?
+Are you afraid of what the gyno may find?
 If you feel well, your testing will most likely be negative…and anything that the gyno DOES find, she can treat.

-- Knowledge is power.
 You say that you walk yourself through the steps that you expect — but make sure you have good information (and not horror stories from “friends”).
 Planned Parenthood has a fantastic overview of what will happen.
-Also, check out my “How to Have a Better Exam” post on Gynotalk.com.
 And know that the entire exam will take about 2 to 3 minutes…

-- Trust a friend.
 The best way to find a good gyno is to ask friends who they like.
-I get many referrals these days from happy patients telling their friends to come to see me.
+I get many referrals these days from happy patients telling their friends to come see me.
 And it may help to have a friend there with you to hold your hand during the exam — your doc will make sure your lower half is draped so your friend doesn’t “see anything.”